-With one more gap to fill and research for the future, we’re at a loss without service, not only in that it impedes posting, a daily objective but, it prevents us from continuing our research, an ongoing process, we both find great pleasure in accomplishing…the search…the negotiations…the final contracts…and hopefully, the end result.
+With one more gap to fill and research for the future, we’re at a loss without service, not only in that it impedes posting, a daily objective but, it prevents us from continuing our research, an ongoing process, we both find great pleasure in accomplishing, the search, the negotiations, the final contract and hopefully, the end result.

-We feel badly for Mario.
+We feel bad for Mario.
 He’s quite the property owner/manager possessing a high degree of dedication and determination to provide the very best for his clients.
 His hands are tied.
-He’s worked steadily with the phone company to get the service working properly to this area.
+He’s worked steadily with the phone company to get the service working properly in this area.
 Obviously, some of his efforts have been in vain.
 We had better wifi service in Africa, living in the bush.

 |Burning garbage and refuse is allowed on the island.
 Fortunately, there aren’t as many fires burning as there was in Kenya.|

-With the SIM card we purchased on Tom’s phone, he can stay busy listening to the radio stream and his favorite, Garage Logic, from Minnesota.
+With the SIM card, we purchased on Tom’s phone, he can stay busy listening to the radio stream and his favorite, Garage Logic, from Minnesota.
 If I can get this post online today, I’ll be happy.
-At 1 pm today, Ratnesh is picking us up for sightseeing and shopping.
+At 1:00 pm today, Ratnesh is picking us up for sightseeing and shopping.

-Today’s sunny skies makes us excited that it may continue throughout the day.
-We ‘ve been disappointed that we haven’t been able to upload more amazing Fiji photos since our arrival.
+Today’s sunny skies make us excited that it may continue throughout the day.
+We’ve been disappointed that we haven’t been able to upload more amazing Fiji photos since our arrival.
 After all, we are in a beautiful place.